 Probably the most famous among the country’s islands, Phuket allows travellers to enjoy the sandy beaches and cultural activities in an urban setting.
 Out in the island’s countryside, however, travellers will be treated to amazing jungles and natural landscapes that leave viewers in awe.

-There are so many things to do and see in Bangkok.
+There are so many things to do and see in Phuket.
 For instance, couples can go on romantic strolls along the island’s glittering coast or try on a myriad of water sports, including snorkelling and scuba diving.
 There are also a number of nearby islets that make for great day trips.
 These include Phi Phi Islands, Coral Island, Racha Island, Koh Bon, Similan Island, and James Bond Island—a famous landmark that found itself on the international tourist map after it was used as the setting for the James Bond movie “The Man with the Golden Sun.”

 Unlike other places in Thailand, the energy doesn’t die when the sun sets.
 The nightlife scene in Phuket, especially for couples, is beyond compare.
 The city is smacked full of bars, restaurants, beach clubs, and Go-Go bars, all of which serve affordable and delicious eats and drinks.